 Make sure that you use professional channels appropriately

 A lot of businesses and teams are adapting to a change in how they work and communicate.
 It can create something of an organic, loosey-goosey approach that seems a lot less formal than the workplace.
-However, when it comes to professional channels of communication, you must make sure that you switch into work mode.
+However, when it comes to professional channels of communication, whether you’re looking into how business analytics is changing healthcare or you’re connecting with customers or you’re speaking to suppliers about better pricing, you must make sure that you switch into work mode.
 When you’re sending emails or documents, make sure that you’re following the house branding and formatting style with tools like document management software.
 Resist the temptation to get too informal with your colleagues and, most importantly, any customers or clients you have to get in touch with.
 It’s important that you’re able to help the business maintain a professional face to help it stay reliable during these odd and stressful times.

 Plan out the day ahead

 Aside from creating a schedule that determines when you do and don’t work, you should also have a good idea of how you’re going to spend that work time going in.
 As such, you can help layout the tasks in the day ahead with a to-do list app.
 With a scheduling app like Google Calendar, you can then lay out the day by breaking it into time blocks that are each dedicated to different tasks.
 This way, you can make sure that you’re always spending your time in the most productive manner possible.
 Otherwise, it’s easy for distractions in the home and on the internet to get in the way, or to end up spending too much time in your email inbox when there’s other work to be done.